emqx/emqx-docs/en_US/advanced/hooks.md

 The above is the main design concept of the callback function chain, which regulates the execution logic of the callback function on the hook.

 In the following two sections of [HookPoint](#hookpoint) and [callback function](#callback), all operations on hooks depend on  Erlang code-level API provided by [emqx](https://github.com/emqx/emqx).
-They are the basis for the entire hook logic implementation.
+They are the basis for the entire hook logic implementation.<!-- See also: -->

 {% emqxce %}